 The Black Alumni of Pratt’s Visual Arts & Creative Writing Scholarship is open to all junior and senior high school students of African and Latinx descent who are residents of New York State and registered in a New York State school.
 [Full tuition, including fees, room and board]

-Note: In the event that the PreCollege Summer program is canceled by Pratt Institute for any reason, student tuition, room, board, the deposit and fees, except for the $50 application fee, will be 100% refunded.
+Note: In the event that any PreCollege course, or the PreCollege program itself, is canceled by Pratt Institute for any reason, student tuition, room, board, deposit and fees, except for the $50 summer application fee, will be 100% refunded.
 Other program-related costs not billed by Pratt such as travel, materials, etc. are non-refundable.

 All refunds require 5-6 weeks processing time.